pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/09_Performance_Guide.md

 Total:        315 1021 196.0   1011    2107
 ```

-### Pimcore Output Cache
+### Pimcore Full Page Cache
-Pimcore output cache enables you to cache the content returned by a controller action.
-With this cache, the same content does not need to be generated each and every time the same controller action is invoked.
-A request processed through MVC framework is cached and stored in output cache registry, so on following request calls the response is sent directly from the output cache registry.
+Pimcore full page cache enables you to cache the content returned by a controller action.
+With this cache, the same content does not need to be generated each and every time the
+same controller action is invoked.
+A request processed through the MVC framework is cached and
+stored in the cache pool, so on following request calls the response is served directly from the cache.

 You can configure output page cache in `config.yaml`, as:
 ```yaml